ComNets-Bremen/Wolf-or-Not/README.md

 Before using this code on a public server, you should make yourself familiar with some potential security considerations:

-- The `settings.py` contains a secret key.
-You should not use the one in the repository.
-For each installation, a separate key should be used.
-You can keep it local by adding it to the `settings_local.py`.
-A key can be generated using the following command:
-  `$ python -c 'from django.core.management.utils import get_random_secret_key;
-  print(get_random_secret_key())'`
 - The code is not checked for security.
 Maybe you should walk through it and check if running it on your server is safe.
 - Maybe running the system on an isolated server is a good idea?